bananabread08/weather-app/README.md

 3. Open the `apikey.js` file from `src/modules`.
 Paste your API key inside the single quotes.
 4. `npm install` on Project Directory.
 5. `npm install webpack-cli --save-dev` to install Webpack.
-   6 `npx webpack` to run Webpack to update `main.js`
+6. `npx webpack` to run Webpack to update `main.js`
-6. Open the `index.html` to your preferred browser.
+7. Open the `index.html` to your preferred browser.

-Future Update: Polishing the UI/UX.